3Blocks-net/docs-pecunity-io/OctoWallet/Strategy Builder/Action Facets/aaveV3.md

 The borrowing functions based on a percentage of available funds provide flexible options for strategies needing adjustable borrowing:

 - **Borrow Percentage of Available**:
-  - Use `borrowPercentageOfAvailable` to borrow a percentage of liquidity, ensuring control over portfolio leverage.
+  - Use `borrowPercentageOfAvailableAaveV3` to borrow a percentage of liquidity, ensuring control over portfolio leverage.
-  - For ETH borrowing, `borrowPercentageOfAvailableETH` automates borrowing based on collateral availability.
+  - For ETH borrowing, `borrowPercentageOfAvailableETHAaveV3` automates borrowing based on collateral availability.

 #### Example Strategy Step: